Charlottenlund Palace: Charlottenlund

 In 1730, Crown Prince Christian (VI) gave Gyldenlund to his sister, Princess Charlotte Amalie.
 She replaced the house with a new building in the Baroque style.
-The construction took place under supervision of Engineer Officer H. H. Scheel, probably to a design by Johan Cornelius Krieger.
+The construction took place under the supervision of Engineer Officer H. H. Scheel, probably to a design by Johan Cornelius Krieger.
 Many of the building materials came from Copenhagen Castle which was under demolition.